Background

 “We know who completely lost their brick-and-mortar business.
 We know who lost their job because they worked in a residence that burned down… We have a lot of really dynamic data that not only will help us get grants to those that need the most but will also help us better understand the true economic impact of this crisis… to design recovery solutions for the communities.”

-— Kelly LoBianco, LA County DEO
+—Kelly LoBianco, Director, LA County DEO

 7.Simple, accessible application experience

-The platform was designed with plain-language content, responsive design, and multilingual support—ensuring accessibility even for applicants navigating trauma.
+The platform was designed with plain language content, responsive design, and multilingual support—ensuring accessibility even for applicants navigating trauma.

 “You need a clean and simple application that people can understand, that’s written at a level that people, especially in crisis, can go through simply, and you need really robust outreach and technical assistance.”

-—Kelly LoBianco, LA County DEO
+—Kelly LoBianco, Director, LA County DEO

 Impact Highlights

-• Application system launched in under 2 weeks
+- Application system launched in under 2 weeks

-• $2,000 grants for impacted workers
+- $2,000 cash assistance for financially impacted workers

-• $2,000 to $25,000 grants for small businesses based on verified damages
+- $2,000 to $25,000 grants for small businesses based on verified damages inside fire zones

-• In-person identity verification available for applicants who lost documentation
+- In-person identity verification available for applicants who lost documentation

-• Fraud detection protocols successfully identified and stopped ineligible and fraudulent applications
+- Fraud detection protocols successfully identified and stopped ineligible and fraudulent applications

 Technology in Action